Pottery Insurance: Cost & Quotes From $25/mo

 Workers’ compensation insurance is vital if you have employees working in your pottery studio or business.
 This policy covers medical expenses, lost wages, and rehabilitation costs for employees who suffer work-related injuries or illnesses.

-Coverage limits for workers' compensation insurance vary based on state requirements and your number of employees.
-The coverage is usually provided through statutory limits defined by the state.
-This insurance can help in situations and incidents such as:
+Coverage limits for workers’ compensation insurance vary based on state requirements and your number of employees.

 Excess Liability Insurance for Potteries

-Excess liability insurance provides an additional layer of liability protection above and beyond the limits of your primary liability policies, such as general liability and product liability insurance.
-It acts as a safety net, offering higher coverage limits to protect your pottery business from catastrophic liability claims.
-Coverage limits for excess liability insurance typically start at $1 million and can extend to $3 million, depending on your specific needs and the pottery insurance provider.
+It provides an additional layer of liability protection above and beyond the limits of your primary liability policies, such as general liability and product liability insurance.

 Rank and Review Insurance Companies